Wildlife & Conservation

 Making A Difference

 So, when you hear depressing news about dramatic declines in biodiversity and think ‘well I can’t do anything about that’ – think again!
-Being a CREOS member, making a donation, or turning up to volunteer on a work day, means more woodland management tasks can be done.
+Being a CREOS member, making a donation, or turning up to volunteer on one of our conservation days, means more woodland management tasks can be done.
 Spreading the word about the benefits of woodland management, especially for improving biodiversity in secondary woodland, means that more local people will get to understand that a spot of pruning can bring woodland wildlife flooding in – a very positive thing for us all.

 Latest Wildlife & Biodiversity Posts